The iPhone 16 Display May Be Larger Than Ever

 The new technology is known as Border Reduction Structure, or BRS.
 As Sisa Journal explains (the quote below has been machine translated from the original Korean):

 “Apple plans to apply BRS technology to the iPhone 16 series displays, according to the smartphone industry on the 19th.
-BRS technology is a borderless display technology that designs the rims at the bottom of the panel as thin as possible, reducing the bottom bezel while rolling up the copper wiring at the bottom.”Sisa Jouranl (machine translated quote)
+BRS technology is a borderless display technology that designs the rims at the bottom of the panel as thin as possible, reducing the bottom bezel while rolling up the copper wiring at the bottom.”Sisa Journal (machine translated quote)

 The new technology means the bezel at the bottom of the iPhone 16 series’ displays will be thinner.
 When Apple introduced the iPhone 15 Pro and iPhone 15 Pro Max last year, it reduced the bezels all around the display, taking them from around 2.2mm thick on the iPhone 14 models to just 1.5mm thick on the iPhone 15 Pro models.